nootfly/noot.github.io/_posts/2015-04-30-iOS-Crash-list.md

     [NSString stringWithFormat:@"[%@]", @"amount"] withString:test];

 #### 2. UILocalNotification
-If iPhone iOS version is below 8.0, this app would crash.
+If iPhone iOS version is below 8.2, this app would crash.

     UILocalNotification *localNotif = [[UILocalNotification alloc] init];
-    localNotif.category = @"myCategory";
+    localNotif.category = @"myCategory"; //available iOS8.0
-    localNotif.alertTitle = @"test"
+    localNotif.alertTitle = @"test"      //available iOS 8.2

 #### 3. Callback is nil
 This app would crash if errorHandler is nil.